dgerabagi/data-curation-environment/prompt.md

 - **Description:** Details the user stories and technical implementation for the "Regenerate" button in the PCPP, including logic for regenerating empty tabs, all tabs, and a new per-tab refresh feature.
 - **Tags:** feature plan, ui, ux, workflow, regeneration

+### A100.
+DCE - Model Card & Settings Refactor Plan
+- **Description:** A plan to implement a user-configurable "Model Card" system in the settings panel.
+This includes a UI for managing different LLM configurations and a feature to query a vLLM server's `/v1/models` endpoint to auto-populate model details.
+- **Tags:** feature plan, settings, ui, ux, llm, configuration, model management

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles